Andrew Fish: Professional career

 Fish was a civil engineer for Baltimore County, Maryland, specializing in environmental engineering and water resources until 2022.

 Professional disc golf career

 College

-Fish began playing disc golf in college, with the Georgia Tech Disc Golf Team, competing in the 2013 National Collegiate Disc Golf Championship, where he finished in ninth place.
+Fish began playing disc golf in college with the Georgia Tech Disc Golf Team, and within a month of beginning to play, he was the best player on the team.
+During that time, he competed in the 2013 National Collegiate Disc Golf Championship, where he finished in ninth place.

 Professional

 In 2022, Fish transitioned to being a full time touring disc golf professional.

 Fish's notable wins include, the 2018, 2019, and 2021 Warwick Disc Golf Championship, 2021 New Jersey State Championship, 2018 Stafford Open, 2017 Delaware Disc Golf Challenge, the 2016, 2017, 2018 and 2019 Seneca Creek Soiree, 2019 Firefly Hollow Open, and 2015 Eric Yetter Champions Cup.

-Since June 2013, he has only missed cashing at a professional tournament twice, at the 2013 Madisonville Open, and the 2015 United States Disc Golf Championship.
+From June 2013 to mid 2022, he only missed cashing at a professional tournament twice, at the 2013 Madisonville Open, and the 2015 United States Disc Golf Championship.

 Since 2017, alongside Allie Stone, Fish has directed the Women's Open of Maryland.

 In 150 career PDGA tournaments, Fish has accumulated 53 wins and $64,783 in winnings.